 The aim of this unit is to provide students with foundational knowledge related to communication and communication disorders across the lifespan as well as basic skills in clinical practice.
 Principles include professional ethics, models of disability, interprofessional practice, and evidence-based practice.
 Knowledge outcomes include anatomy and physiology; psychology and linguistics in the context of communication across the lifespan; and basic constructs in articulation, phonology, and language development.
 Students develop a framework and basic skills for assessment, intervention, and professional conduct.
-Within Unit 1, students will complete simulated clinical practicum experiences and a 2-week off-site clinical practicum focused on observation.
+Within Unit 1, students will complete simulated clinical experiences and a 2-week off-site clinical placement focused on observation and application of evidence-based practice skills.

-UNIT 2: FUNDAMENTALS OF CLINICAL PRACTICE II: ROLES AND PRACTICE SETTINGS ACROSS THE LIFESPAN
+UNIT 2: FUNDAMENTALS OF CLINICAL PRACTICE II: ROLES AND PRACTICE SETTINGS; ASSESSMENT AND DELIVERY MODELS

 The aim of this unit is to further develop students' foundational knowledge and skills and to introduce them to varied contexts of speech-language pathology practice.
 Knowledge and skill outcomes address professional performance as a direct service provider, consultant, collaborator and team member, manager and supervisor, and advocate.
+Within Unit 2, students will continue to learn via simulated clinical experiences.
+Then, following the academic portion of Unit 2, students will complete a 6-week off-site clinical placement.
 Settings include children's treatment centers, early childhood centers, schools, hospitals, rehabilitation centres, home healthcare, long-term care facilities, and private community based practice.
-Within Unit 2, students will continue to learn via simulated clinical experiences.
-Then, following the academic portion of Unit 2, students will complete a 6-week off-site clinical practicum focused on evidence-based practice.
 Knowledge outcomes include fundamentals of counseling, speech perception and acoustics, and instrumentation.
+In Unit 2, students will begin acquiring their clinical hours in Audiology